Deer Island (Massachusetts): 1600s

-It was once leased to Sir Thomas Temple (1614-1674), a British proprietor and governor of Nova Scotia although this descent was debunked by E. A. Freeman in the 19th century.
+The island was once leased to Sir Thomas Temple (1614-1674), a British proprietor and governor of Nova Scotia although this descent was debunked by E. A. Freeman in the 19th century.
 Sir Thomas Temple was also the uncle of John Nelson (1654–1734), a New England trader and statesman, who owned neighboring Long Island in Boston Harbor, which at one time was also known as "Nelson's Island".

 During King Philip's War (also known as Metacomet's War) colonists forcefully removed "Praying Indians" who had converted to Christianity from Concord, Marlborough, Grafton, Massachusetts, and Natick and placed them on various harbor islands.
-Between 500 and 1,100 American Indians were held on Deer Island in the winter of 1675-1676.Women and children made up the majority of those interned on the island, as colonists pressured many men from these praying communities to join an English proxy militia and attack other local indigenous tribes.
+Between 500 and 1,100 American Indians were held on Deer Island in the winter of 1675-1676.
+Women and children made up the majority of those interned on the island, as colonists pressured many men from these praying communities to join an English proxy militia and attack other local indigenous tribes.
 With little food and inadequate shelter, about half of them died.
 Some, such as the medicine man, Tantamous, escaped Deer Island only to be recaptured later.